JetBlue Airways says unit revenue will not drop in July

-July 28 (Reuters) - JetBlue Airways Corp expects passenger unit revenue will not drop in July, bucking industry trends, because of strong demand for the carrier’s service, its executives said on an investor call Tuesday.
+(Reuters) - JetBlue Airways Corp (JBLU.O) expects passenger unit revenue will not drop in July, bucking industry trends, because of strong demand for the carrier’s service, its executives said on an investor call Tuesday.

 The low-cost airline forecast that passenger revenue per available seat mile, which measures sales relative to the capacity and distance of flights, will stay flat or rise as much as 1 percent in July from a year earlier.
 Marty St. George, JetBlue’s executive vice president for commercial and planning, said the New York-based airline is “excited” about revenue trends this summer because of strong demand.